moccalotto/kaos/_campaign/geography.md

 Above the 2-3 km threshold, the stone/crystal starts to glow, and the glow becomes more intense the higher you go.

 This glow is the crystal reacting with the divine essence that surrounds the world, converting their mass to raw magical power.
-This process degenerates the crystals, creating an equilibrium such that the mountains remain between 5 and 10km.
+This process degenerates the crystals, creating an equilibrium such that the mountains remain between 5 and 10km high.

 It is impossible to tunnel through the mountains because of the hardness and the continual growth of the crystal.
 Dwarves have found that tunnelling at least 800 meters below the mountains is possible, but very impractical.